Joey Sadler: Career

+He was selected by the editors of the 1935 Rugby Almanac of New Zealand as one of their 5 promising players after the 1934 season.

 He was picked for the All Blacks' 1935–36 squad, playing 15 games including three internationals on tour in the British Isles and Canada.
 He played in both tests in the Bledisloe Cup against the touring Australian side in 1936.

 Unfortunately, he damaged a nerve in his knee in a club game early in the 1937 season to such an extent that he never played rugby again.
 Sadler was a small player known by the British press as "the pocket battleship" for his strength.
 He was also a skilled ball player with good leg speed.

 Sadler married Noeleen Welborne Nelson at St Mark's Church, Wellington, on 5 February 1941.
 They lived for much of their lives in Paraparaumu Beach.